valberrie/rathammer/README.md

 /zig-out/bin/mapbuilder --vmf dump.vmf --gamedir Team\ Fortress\ 2 --gamename tf --outputdir tf/maps
 ```

+### Planned
+* gui dark mode.
+* displacement tool.
+* multi map tabs.
+* editing multiple faces or entities at once in the inspector.

 ### Style stuff.
 Fields beginning with an underscore are private fields and should not be modified or read directly